SAG Infotech Official Tax Blog Upto 20% Off on All Software

 What Did the CBDT Include in the New Form 12BAA?

-The updated Form 12BAA would comprise of reportage of non-salary income including the information on Tax Collected at Source (TCS).
+The updated Form 12BAA would comprise of reportage of non-salary income, including the information on Tax Collected at Source (TCS).
 The same is not present in the older version of the form.
-The updated form is easier and shall need the employees to notify their Tax Deducted at Source (TDS) and TCS collected from sources.
+The updated form is easier and shall require the employees to notify their Tax Deducted at Source (TDS) and TCS collected from sources.
 The same shall be another intimation to the employer.
 Including the updated Form 12BAA, the employees shall be required to file Form 12BA.

 In What Way Does Form 12BAA Assist the Employees?